-- 13. Age: ODST recognises the positive contribution employees from all age groups can bring to the organisation and employees will be treated fairly regardless of age across the whole employment life-cycle.
-Employees will also not be compulsorily retired because of their age (although there are certain exceptions that may be justified if there are genuine age-based rules or work practices that have to be complied with). - 14.
+- 13. Age: ODST recognizes the positive contribution employees from all age groups can bring to the organisation and employees will be treated fairly regardless of age across the whole employment life cycle.
+Employees will also not be compulsorily retired because of their age. - 14.
 Disability: a person is disabled if they have a physical or mental impairment which has a substantial, long-term adverse effect on their ability to carry out normal day to day activities.
 ODST commits that its employees will not be directly or indirectly discriminated against on the grounds of a disability and that applicants and employees who are disabled are treated fairly with any needs arising as a consequence of the disability being addressed during the recruitment process and during employment.